blythemadera/CME/README.md

-# Title: Title of your project
+# Title: Accessibility of Public Amenities near Affordable Housing Areas
+# Contributors:
-Contributors: Alyssa Lopez and Blythe Madera
+Alyssa Lopez and Blythe Madera

 Summary: [500-600 words] Description of your project, motivation, research question(s), and any findings.